Top JavaScript libraries for converting HTML to PDF

 -

-Comparative analysis
+Comparative analysis of HTML-to-PDF conversion libraries

-To help you choose the best library for your needs, here’s a comparison table summarizing the key features, pros, and cons of each library:
+To help you choose the best library for your needs, here’s a comparison table summarizing the key features, pros, and cons of each library.

 Feature/criteria | html2pdf | pdfmake | Playwright |